Prayer for Israel

 Board of Trustees

-No trustees receive any remuneration, payments, or benefits from the charity, demonstrating the organization's commitment to directing resources toward its charitable purposes.
+The charity is governed by four trustees who serve voluntarily without remuneration.
+No trustees receive any remuneration, payments, or benefits from the charity, demonstrating the organisation's commitment to directing resources toward its charitable purposes.

 Founder